 First, he gave up his reputation and he thought that he was going to do something really great.
 But he was in a hurry and anger got the best of him.
 He didn’t understand God.
 God is never in hurry.
 It is really too bad that God is not in a hurry, but He’s never too late either!
 God does everything in perfect time.
 The time Moses was angry was not God’s perfect time.
 So, Moses left the riches, he thought, “Well, I won’t mind that, I was ready to give it up anyway.”

 He came to point “B” in his life, “a life of ease.”
 What he didn’t know was that one day he would have to give that up also.
 He thought, “It actually is not all that bad giving up all those riches.
-Man I had so many responsibilities.
+Man I had so many ______________________________.
 I had to be exactly what Pharaoh wanted.
 I had to be what my mother wanted.
 I had to be what my cousins wanted.
 I had to be obedient to my teachers.
 I had to study a lot.
 I had to work together with these generals from the army.
 It was rich, but it was tough.
 Thank you, Jesus.
 This is a good meadow for these sheep and I think I’ll have another nap.
 This is a good life.
 Is supper ready?”
 Then God says “Moses, give up this life of ease!
 You’ve been lazy for forty years now.
 You thought you’d go to heaven just like that?
 No. Get busy.
 Work hard.
 Suffer a lot.
 Do something for real.
 Be a missionary.
 Leave this country and go to Egypt.
 Get a bunch of lost gypsies and bring them up.
 Make a nation of them here.”
 That’s what Moses did by Mount Sinai.
 They were there and they built the Tabernacle and they got the Ten Commandments.
 That’s when the group of slaves became the nation of Israel, the Jewish people.
 That’s when babies began to be born that never knew Egypt.
 That’s when everything changed.

 So “A” was that Moses gave up his reputation.
 “B” is that Moses gave up his life of ease.
 Later when he was old, he told God one time, “I’ve never even asked for a donkey from anybody.”
 He never asked anything.
 He rendered spiritual service for forty years without getting anything.
 When Jesus died, the soldiers drew lots for his clothing.
 “I want his sandals”, “I want his coat,” “I want his pocket money.”
 When Moses died, nobody wanted anything.
 Nothing!
 According to the Bible he had absolutely nothing.
 We don’t even know what his sons got.
 Moses just had nothing.
 He ascended into heaven just like Enoch did, or like Jesus did.
 He was gone and that was it.
 Moses was not in bondage to money, money wasn’t important to him.
-It did not play any role in his life.
+It did not play any ________ in his life.
 Moses was financially free.
 What a financial example!
 What a hero!
 How about your life?
 What role does money play in your daily affairs, in your daily thinking?
 On what level are you?
 To what level are you financially free?

 III.
 The Jews